yanyanyun/CEAMEC/README.md

 https://rdrr.io/cran/unmarked/man/unmarkedFrameMPois.html

+During the data and input preparation, always keep in mind that R is case-sensitive (e.g. "AA" is not equals to "aa")!

 In addition, CEAMEC requires a cost file listing unit costs of management methods corresponding to covariates to be managed (see example file "cost.csv")